Wafelack/orion/README.md

 Differences Between Orion And Orion++
 -------------------------------------

+*Note: Orion++ refers to the current Orion version, and simply "Orion" refers to the previous version (0.1.0)*

 Orion++ is purely functional, has enums, tuples, pattern matching, and a tiny builtin part.

 Orion is functional and imperative, has mutation, and an enormous builtin part.